techistem/bonsaihive-react/README.md

 ![Screenshot of GitHub Kanban Board](docs/readme-images/kanban-board.png)

 You can view the ongoing work through the [GitHub Issues](https://github.com/techistem/bonsaihive-react/issues) for this project, as well as the [KANBAN board](https://github.com/users/techistem/projects/20).

+## Data

+**_Models_**

+- The next step was to plan and devise an ERD for each of my database models and a schema to map out and understand the relationships between them.
+I created an ERD and model schema for the project and the data structured required for the UI to work.

+You can view all ERDs and the full schema in the [back-end bonsaiHive API](https://github.com/techistem/bonsaiHive_P5) README.

+**_User Authentication_**

+Throughout the site, conditional rendering and fetchData filtering methods are used to ensure that the content rendered is accordant with the authentication profile for that user.

+There are three main user authentication levels:

+- **Casual User**
+  - Any user who visits the site and is not logged in.
+- **Authenticated User**
+  - A user who has signed up to the site and successfully logged in.
+- **Authenticated Admin**
+  - An authenticated user who has been given is_staff status in the api admin dashboard (accessible by superusers only).

+In addition to the above general authentication levels:

+- **is_owner**
+  - Checks if the current authenticated user is the owner of that particular instance.
+Conditional rendering is then used to display elements which are only accessible by the instance owner.

 ## Features